alice-i-cecile/rust-variadics-background/src/features.md

 At this stage, features are assessed on the basis of their utility:

-- **Essential \[E\]:** The *bare* minimum feature set for someone to truthfully say "Rust has variadic X now!".
+- **Essential \[E\]:** The *bare* minimum feature set for someone to truthfully say "Rust has variadics now!".
-- **Important: \[I\]** Features that will actively frustrate users of variadics if they're missing.
+- **Important: \[I\]** Features that enable fundamentally new and valuable uses of variadics.
-- **Useful \[U\]:** Features that everyone can agree would be nice to have, but that users can live without for now.
+- **Useful \[U\]:** Features that may make using variadics easier, but don't unlock fundamentally new functionality.
-- **Controversial \[C\]:** Features that could be cool, but may come with serious unavoidable drawbacks, encourage questionable patterns or be only tangentially related.
+- **Questionable \[Q\]:** Features that may improve usability in some ways, but degrade it in others.

 Note that this is independent of the difficulty of actually implementing such a feature.
+This feature list is designed to be compared across languages, and so features that may be literally impossible in Rust may be included.

 Difficulty, utility and path-dependent effects (e.g. feature A can be implemented in terms of feature B) should be combined later, when deciding how to proceed.

-## Abbreviated feature list
+## Feature list summary

 This feature list is used throughout this document, to enable consistent comparisons and at-a-glance understanding.

 Variadic tuples:

-- E: Tuple trait
-- E: Homogenous variadic tuples
 - E: Heterogenous variadic tuples
 - E: Tuple item trait bounds
 - E: Tuple value iteration
+- I: Tuple trait
 - I: Tuple type manipulation
+- U: Homogenous variadic tuples
 - U: Variadic tuple destructuring

 Variadic functions:

-- E: Homogenous variadic functions
+- U: Homogenous variadic functions
-- E: Heterogenous variadic functions
+- U: Heterogenous variadic functions
 - U: Argument packing and unpacking
-- C: Homogenous variadic function arguments implement `IntoIterator`
+- Q: Homogenous variadic arguments implement `IntoIterator`
-- C: Flexible variadic function argument position
+- Q: Flexible variadic argument position

 Variadic generics:

-- E: Minimum variadic generics
+- U: Minimum variadic generics
-- C: Flexible variadic generic argument position
-- C: Variadic generic type iteration
+- U: Variadic generic type iteration
+- Q: Flexible variadic generic position

 ## Variadic tuples

-### Tuple trait

-**Utility:** Essential

-**Minimal example:** `trait HList: Tuple`

-A `Tuple` trait is implemented by all tuples.

-This allows us to represent tuples of arbitrary length existentially.
-Useful methods can be added to it later, see [tuple value iteration](features.md#tuple-value-iteration) and [tuple type manipulation](features.md#tuple-type-manipulation).

-The [`frunk` crate's methods on `HCons`](https://docs.rs/frunk/latest/frunk/hlist/struct.HCons.html) contain a nice collection of methods that may be nice to implement.

-### Homogenous variadic tuples

-**Utility:** Essential

-**Minimal example:** `(..i32)`

-Tuples of arbitrary length can be represented, but only if they store the same type.
-The last element of any tuple can be homogenous variadic: `(bool, bool, ..String)`.

-A `HomogenousTuple` subtrait of `Tuple` can be defined if we have a [tuple trait](features.md#tuple-trait).
-This trait would enable:

-- infallible conversions to and from arrays
-- blanket impls of `IntoIterator` and `FromIterator`

 ### Heterogenous variadic tuples